errhythm/CSE123/submission1/README.txt

-Overleaf link with edit access to ST, RA and my gmail. https://www.overleaf.com/project/....
+Overleaf link with edit access to course instructor gmail and then email "anybody can edit" link to ST, RA. https://www.overleaf.com/project/....

 Link to unlisted YouTube video: